project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/89-jeroen-klompe-on-building-a-fair-farmers-first-marketplace.md

 ---
-title: 89 Jeroen Klompe on building a fair farmers first marketplace
+title: 89 Jeroen Klompe On Building A Fair Farmers First Marketplace
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2020-08-11)